Role Models are delighted to be running one of our Life Skills Courses in Riyadh for 8-11 and 12-15 year olds.

 The framework we use recognises the importance of developing life and career skills.
 It focuses on learning and innovation skills alongside the key subjects and academic skills.
 Our ‘Learning to Fly’ courses are designed to help children develop the 4Cs – creative problem solving, critical thinking, communication and collaboration.
 We also teach and develop other essential character attributes such as leadership, resilience and growth mindset.
 We believe that talking and thinking should be given as much weight as reading and writing in any child’s development and our courses are designed to support that belief.

 Our programme includes four 5 day courses for children in the school holidays.
 These separate courses can be completed in any order, on their own or as a complete programme.
 The 5th ‘Mastery’ module is designed as our ‘graduation’ course for children who have completed all four courses.
 This course pulls together all of the strands from the previous four courses and gives children a set of tools and a process for understanding how they can find ways to use all of the life skills that they have been taught on a daily basis.

-In the video below, two of the children who took part in our Resilience Course in Saudi Arabia in June 2018 tell us who they would recommend the course to and why.
+In the video below, one of the children who participated in our Leadership course in Saudi Arabia in July 2018 talks about what he has learned and gained from the course.

 Learning To Fly with Role Models: The Course Curriculum

 Leadership – ‘Flying high and bringing others with you’ – developing leadership and emotional intelligence